On-device article readerApple platforms live now

 Library

-Search, favorites, folders
+Search, favorites, folders, notes

 MarkdownTXTHTMLPDFEPUB